learnsometing/dev-communities/README.md

   - Encourage developers to keep up with each other online and in person

 ## Demo
-Visit [Dev-Communities](https://dev-communities.herokuapp.com/) and login with brianmonaccio@dev-communities.com to tour the site with demo functionality.
+Visit [Dev-Communities](https://dev-communities.herokuapp.com/) and login (email: brianmonaccio@dev-communities.com , password: foobar) to tour the site with demo functionality.
 Otherwise, sign up for a new account or log in with github.
 Then set your location and pick some skills to get going on the site.

 ## Features
   - [Devise](https://github.com/plataformatec/devise) account registration, recovery, authentication, confirmation, and omniauth